A Healthy Pregnancy

 - Nightdress with front opening (optional)

-Do not forget to bring copies of an official ID to process the Unique Birth Certificate!
+Remember to bring copies of an official ID to process the Certificate of Live Birth!

-Without distinction, Hospital Santander provides this free procedure to all babies born in its facilities.
-For this, parents must provide the following documentation at the time of admission:
+Hospital Santander provides this free and optional procedure to all babies born within its facilities.
+For this, parents must provide the following documentation when admitted or during stay:

 - Registration Request